CourtHive/TMX-React/architectrue.md

 ### development mode

-When TMX is launched via `npm start` and is running on `localhost` a `dev` object is available in the browser console which can be used to access functional modules which have been added to the dev context, including the **Redux** store.
+When TMX is launched via `yarn start` and is running on `localhost` a `dev` object is available in the browser console which can be used to access functional modules which have been added to the dev context, including the **Redux** store.

 ```js
 dev.env;